-Images from day 6 of the South African National Championships held in Wellington.
+Images from day five of the South African National Road and Time Trial Championships held in Oudtshoorn.

-Images from day 5 of the South African Road Championships held in Wellington.
+Images from day four of the South African National Road and Time Trial Championships held in Oudtshoorn.

 In a world first for sporting events, the Absa Cape Epic will include a mountain biker riding with the pro peloton who will deliver 360-degree immersive video during the 8-day stage race when it takes place in the Western Cape in March 2016.